DIY Pink Lemonade Sugar Scrub

 - 1 cup of sugar

-- ½ teaspoon vitamin E oil (optional - it helps preserve your scrub and provides a little extra softening)
+- 1/2 teaspoon vitamin E oil (optional, but it helps act as a natural preservative for your scrub and provides a little extra softening)

 - 15 drops lemon essential oil